ktmat/LearningC/Chapter 1/chapter1.md

     }
 }
 ```
-The program for copying would be written more soncisely by experienced C programmers.
+The program for copying would be written more concisely by experienced C programmers.
 In C, any assignment, such as
 ```c
 c = getchar();
 ```